Dosage Form: capsule

 Oral metronidazole has been studied as a radiation sensitizer in the treatment of malignant tumors.
 Neurotoxic effects, including seizures and peripheral neuropathy, have been reported after 5 to 7 days of doses of 6 to 10.4 g every other day.

-Treatment: There is no specific antidote for metronidazole overdose; therefore, management of the patient should consist of symptomatic and supportive therapy.
+Treatment of Overdosage: There is no specific antidote for metronidazole overdose; therefore, management of the patient should consist of symptomatic and supportive therapy.

 Metronidazole Capsules Dosage and Administration